8 Questions to Ask a New Doctor Before Joining Their Primary Care Practice

 7. Do you accept health insurance?

-This is important question.
+This is an important question.
 Find out what’s covered — like any additional testing that’s part of an annual physical and how those additional services are billed.

 If you have a pre-existing condition, chances are you already see a specialist, such as a cardiologist or urologist.
 Will your primary care doctor reach out proactively to those specialists?
 Ideally, those conversations happen frequently.
 Unfortunately, most primary care doctors and specialists are too busy to pick up the phone regularly.
 Although you may think a primary care doctor is talking to your specialists, in most practices those “conversations” happen over electronic records.
 Primary care doctors don’t talk to specialists and may only review the notes when you’re in the exam room with them.